OUR VIEW: Fox fight continues - BC Local News

-Due to COVID-19, a large community run that traditionally stretches from Pitt Meadows to Hammond can’t happen.
+Due to COVID-19, a large community run that traditionally run this weekend can’t happen.
 So, Fred and his wife will be doing a smaller run – limited to their social bubble – with their three kids and two grandchildren, the youngest whom will participate for the first time.

 Sharing this moment with the grandkids and talking about Terry’s indelible legacy means a lot to Fred, who said he’s overwhelmed to see how many worldwide still wanted to get out and run and donate, even with economic uncertainty and a global pandemic.

-He recalled, during the early years of the run how his parents assumed the fundraiser would peter out.
+The Maple Ridge man recalled, during the early years of the run, how his parents assumed the fundraiser would peter out.

 RELATED: Plenty of ways to participate in this year’s Terry Fox Run